lammps/lammps/doc/src/compute_born_matrix.rst

     C^{B}_{i,j}=\frac{1}{V}\frac{\partial{}^2U}{\partial{}\varepsilon_{i}\partial\varepsilon_{j}}

-also called the Born term of elastic contants in the stress-stress fluctuation formalism.
+also called the Born term of elastic constants in the stress-stress fluctuation formalism.
 This quantity can be used to compute the elastic constant tensor.
 Using the symmetric Voigt notation, the elastic constant tensor can be written as a 6x6 symmetric matrix: